rafacovez/next-typescript-tailwind-template/README.md

 ### Compared to the default `create-next-app`, this example:

-- Has TypeScript and TailwindCSS pre-configured
+- Has TypeScript, TailwindCSS and Prettier pre-configured
 - Has default `Home.module.css` and `pages/api/` stripped out
 - Adds `.env` to `.gitignore`